runquan-ray-zhou/2.9-linknyc/README.md

 ## Usage

 1. Open the application in your web browser
-2. Enter your address or location
+2. Enter an address or use your current location
 3. View the list of nearest LinkNYC terminals
 4. Click on a terminal for more details or directions